xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 ./MueLu_Stratimikos.exe --nx=50 --ny=50 --stretchx=10
 ```

-The first example solves a Poisson equation discretized on a regular $$50\times 50$$ mesh with square elements, whereas
+The first example solves a Poisson equation discretized on a regular $$50\times 50$$ mesh with square elements.
-The second example solves a Poisson equation discretized on a regular $$50\times 50$$ mesh, but each element has an aspect ratio of 10 to 1.
+The second example solves a Poisson equation discretized on a regular $$50\times 50$$ mesh, but now each element has an _aspect ratio_ of 10 to 1.

 [<img src="isotropic-mesh.png" width="400">](isotropic-mesh.png) [<img src="stretched-mesh.png" width="400">](stretched-mesh.png)